XcalableMP/manual/en/tutorial-global.rst

 +-----------+------------------------------------------------+

 .. note::
     In XMP/Fortran, triplet can be written as (start:end:step).
-End specifies the last elements in the node group.
+End specifies the last elements in the node set.

-The following program uses the task directive to specify the first two nodes in the original node group.
+The following program uses the task directive to specify the first two nodes in the original node set.

 * XMP/C Program